Australian Entertainment: TV Broadcasters Driving The Future of Television

 In the near future, all TV programs will be watched online while all advertising will be relayed through programmatic pipes.
 It may sound like bad news and quite a big shift in the face of the TV industry, but it is actually quite the opposite.

-Ever since the media viewing habits of audiences changed over the past years, end-users gained greater control as to what kind of entertainment they want to view and what time.
+Ever since the media-viewing habits of audiences changed over the past years, end-users gained greater control as to what kind of entertainment they want to view and what time.
 Thus, TV broadcasters resort to diving into the world of digitalisation where their audiences can access their broadcast anytime, anywhere.

 The economic and social standing of TV in Australia, despite the digital shift, continued to be significant to many.
-Commercial TV and advertising contribute as much as $2 billion GDB yearly whilst $1.5 billion is spent in enhancing and developing TV contents.
+Commercial TV and advertising contribute as much as $2 billion GDB yearly whilst $1.5 billion is spent in enhancing and developing TV content.
 Thus, with the future comfortably sitting right in front of us, the reality of the future of television is working its way towards it.

 The Future of Television in Australia

 The Relevance of a Good Content

 Digital streaming platforms such as Netflix and Hulu have significantly shaken up the landscape of TV.
 The impact of such drastic alteration and introduction of a totally different competitor might seem like a serious threat to TV.
 However, the TV industry embraced such change and considered the shift a chance to innovate, create, and go out of the box.
 The TV entertainment sector is giving a lot of focus on their content.